jacekkopecky/living-meta-analysis/deployment/README.md

 use the script `geninvite` to generate invites, e.g.

 ```
-for pom in `seq 1 100`; do geninvite "for Cochrane workshop attendees and other invitees"; done >> invites.txt
+for pom in `seq 1 100`; do geninvite "for Cochrane workshop attendees and other invitees"; done
 ```

 Then print them with [LiMA's print page](https://lima.soc.port.ac.uk/admin/print-invites).